View in the short Inca Trail to Machu Picchu

 Once you book the tour with us, you will get a notification about the pre-departure briefing, where you will meet with your adventure guide and the tour group in our office the night before your Inca Jungle trail departure.
 During this briefing, you will receive important details of this adventure.

-All our tour guides have a great reputation in customer service, our tour guide have graduated with tourism career from National University San Antonio Abad of Cusco, they have also studied English in a private language institute.
-Through to their patience, responsibility, knowledge, passion for trekking and proud to have been born in the land of the Incas, we ensure our guides provide an excellent experience for you when you explore the Magic Machu Picchu.
+All our tour guides have a great reputation in customer service; our tour guides have graduated with tourism careers from National University San Antonio Abad of Cusco, and they have also studied English in a private language institute.
+Thanks to their patience, responsibility, knowledge, passion for trekking, and pride in having been born in the land of the Incas, we ensure our guides provide an excellent experience for you when you explore the magic of Machu Picchu.

-Once we receive your details and the deposit for your tour, we purchase all the necessary tickets for your trek and these permits will be for a specific date and will be in your name. unfortunately, this information can’t be modified under any circumstance once confirmed, only your passport number it can be update, however for this change you must to bring both you old and new passport.
+Once we receive your details and the deposit for your tour, we purchase all the necessary tickets for your trek and these permits will be for a specific date and will be in your name.
+Unfortunately, this information can’t be modified under any circumstance once confirmed; only your passport number can be updated.
+However, for this change, you must bring both your old and new passports.

-At Machu Picchu by Locals we included accommodations 2 nights in a lodge along the Inca Jungle trail, these are safe and clean lodges located along the route, you also will be available to recharge your cameras, phones, etc. But remember the electrical outlets are different than you are used it is mostly USA and South American standard outlets.
-If you want to spend an extra night in Aguas Calientes town or Machu Picchu town please contact to Machu Picchu by Locals team.
+At Machu Picchu by Locals we included accommodations 2 nights in a lodge along the Inca Jungle Trail—these are safe and clean lodges located along the route, and you also will be able to recharge your cameras, phones, etc. But remember the electrical outlets are different than you are used to; they are mostly USA and South American standard outlets.
+If you want to spend an extra night in Aguas Calientes town or Machu Picchu town, please contact to Machu Picchu by Locals team.

-To make of this adventure unforgettable we include these activities full of adrenaline.
-White river rafting in Urubamba river with a category of I, II, III and III+, great for beginners and experienced people and our Zipline over a canyon with a unique view.
+To make this adventure unforgettable, we include these activities full of adrenaline.
+White river rafting in the Urubamba River with categories of I, II, III and III+, great for beginners and experienced people, and our zipline over a canyon with a unique view.

-We included all the transportations during your tour, we will pick you up from your hotel in Cusco and take you to the beginning of the biking, the bus returning from Ollantaytambo to Cusco will drop off you at your hotel.
+We included all the transportation during your tour.
+We will pick you up from your hotel in Cusco and take you to the beginning of the biking, and the bus returning from Ollantaytambo to Cusco will drop you off at your hotel.

 Equipment

-Machu Picchu by Locals been leading tours to Machu Picchu with a suitable biking equipment to make of your trip an experience of the life time.
-Our bikes and biking gears are very safe and professional for this kind of activities we include from suspension bike, DH helmet, body armor, knee pads and globes
+Machu Picchu by Locals has been leading tours to Machu Picchu with suitable biking equipment to make your trip an experience of a lifetime.
+Our bikes and biking gear are very safe and professional for these kinds of activities; we include from suspension bike, DH helmets, body armor, knee pads and gloves.

-We know very well about these activities and have professional instructors with the right equipment to make of these activities 100% safe, they have been working for a long time on river rafting and Zipline and they have years of experience to show you our wonderful landscape along the tour.
+We know very well about these activities and have professional instructors with the right equipment to make these activities 100% safe.
+They have been working for a long time on river rafting and ziplining, and they have years of experience to show you our wonderful landscape along the tour.

-All tour guides of Machu Picchu by Locals are very well trained in First aid.
-They received training courses every 6 months how to assist to someone who is in an emergency situation.
-Also, they are trained how to supply a balloon oxygen in the case if someone requires it.
+All tour guides of Machu Picchu by Locals are very well trained in first aid.
+They received training courses every 6 months on how to assist someone who is in an emergency situation.
+Also, they are trained how to supply a balloon of oxygen in the case that someone requires it.

 Meals

-At Machu Picchu by Locals, we know food is such an important part of any vacation and getting the right fuel on an active holiday is crucial… We include 2 breakfast, 2 lunch and 2 dinner.
-And of course, we cater to all dietary restrictions Vegetarian, Vegan, Gluten free and others just let us know.
-Our team is well-trained to prepare the best food ever you’ve had with local and organic ingredients.
+At Machu Picchu by Locals, we know food is such an important part of any vacation and getting the right fuel on an active holiday is crucial… We include 2 breakfasts, 2 lunches, and 2 dinners.
+And of course, we cater to all dietary restrictions Vegetarian, vegan, gluten-free, and others, just let us know.
+Our team is well-trained to prepare the best food you’ve ever had with local and organic ingredients.

 WE NOT INCLUDED

-Hiking with trekking poles has its benefits, protect your knees while you are hiking downhill, especially on ancient Inca trail which are many stairs up and down, trekking poles help you during the ascent, increased stability, if you don’t have a pair of trekking poles you can rent them from our office.
+Hiking with trekking poles has its benefits: they protect your knees while you are hiking downhill, especially on ancient Inca trails, which have many stairs up and down.
+Trekking poles help you during the ascent and increase stability.
+If you don’t have a pair of trekking poles, you can rent them from our office.

 We do not provide breakfast on the day of your departure.
-However, most hotel offers breakfast during your stay there.
-In case your hotel does not provide breakfast, we will stop at a restaurant near to Ollantaytambo where you will be available to purchase a breakfast.
+However, most hotels offer breakfast during your stay there.
+In case your hotel does not provide breakfast, we will stop at a restaurant near Ollantaytambo where you will be able to purchase a breakfast.

-Lunch on the las day at Aguas Calientes is not included in this tour.
+Lunch on the last day at Aguas Calientes is not included in this tour.
 However, you and the group can enjoy the last lunch together in a restaurant recommended by your tour guide.

 The ticket for Machu Picchu Mountain has an extra cost of US$ 30.00 per person.